 Designed to provide a dedicated, failsafe, and more secure network communications for police, fire, ambulance, military and other first responders, TETRA quickly took off pretty much everywhere.
 Everywhere except the U.S. that is.
 It was only in 2012 that the FCC elected to permit TETRA networks in the US with the caveat that it could not be applied to public safety spectrum, and was generally only used for transport applications.

-On the downside, TETRA networks, in their current configuration, are slow, costly to maintain and generally seen as a waste of much needed radio spectrum.
+On the downside, TETRA networks, in their current configuration, are slow, costly to maintain and generally seen as a waste of much-needed radio spectrum.
 There’s no doubt that these safety-essential networks are in dire need of an upgrade, but may well need to be re-thought entirely to allow business and consumer users and accommodate the arrival of 5G.

 What may seem a radical idea – sharing once dedicated public safety networks with the rest of us – becomes less so when we consider the many advantages of modern, sliced TETRA network could deliver for public safety.
-Just like the rest of us, public safety users have increasing need for broadband data connections.
-This has been taken into account in LTE standardization, with very solid Quality-of-Service guarantees and capabilities.
+Just like the rest of us, public safety users have an increasing need for broadband data connections.
+This use has been taken into account in LTE standardization, with solid Quality-of-Service guarantees and capabilities.

 LTE also offers a full set of public safety-specific features, like push-to-talk and group call options.
 To date, these public-safety essentials and even consumer-friendly features have not been widely used over the past decade of 4G LTE.
-One reason for this is that access to these features has been technically difficult, but also, and perhaps more importantly they have been lacking a business model to support them.
+One reason for this is that access to these features has been technically difficult, but also, and perhaps, more importantly, they have been lacking a business model to support them.

-Along with its technology partners, including Cloudstreet, FristNet is in the process of standardizing, and soon rolling out, anew kind of network built around the public safety feature set but also providing commercial services that will allow transport, shipping and post services some of the same public safety features.
+Along with its technology partners, including Cloudstreet, FirstNet is in the process of standardizing, and soon rolling out, a new kind of network built around the public safety feature set but also providing commercial services that will allow transport, shipping and post services some of the same public safety features.

-The advantages of combining public safety and commercial users and applications within the same network are significant.
+The advantages of combining public safety networks and commercial users and applications within the same network are significant.
 First, is the ability to dramatically reduce the costs of network rollouts while increasing capacity and performance for a range of buyers, including the private sector.
-At a time of shrinking cap ex budgets for infrastructure, allowing carriers to create cost efficiency and drive new revenues is critical.
+At a time of shrinking cap ex-budgets for infrastructure, allowing carriers to create cost efficiency and drive new revenues is critical.

-Of course there’s concern about the possibility of network congestion in emergency situations.
+Of course, there’s concern about the possibility of network congestion in emergency situations.
 But here the ability to deliver application-aware network traffic management enabled by Cloudstreet eliminates that issue.
-As a result these networks will not are not only faster but also be much more reliable backed by rock solid SLAs.
+As a result, these networks will not are not only faster but also be much more reliable backed by rock-solid SLAs.

-No doubt it’s an exciting time for network architects and with public safety as a key driver, I believe that this will be one of the first use cases to demonstrate network slicing and especially SLA-assured network slicing on a large scale.
+No doubt it’s an exciting time for network architects, and with public safety as a key driver, I believe that this will be one of the first use cases to demonstrate network slicing and especially SLA-assured network slicing on a large scale.